Listen to this Article::

 Rules of the Tattoo – Liners

-Regardless if you use small or large groupings, you will get varying results on the healed end of the tattoo if you don’t follow a few simple needle techniques.
+If you use small or large groupings; you will get varying results on the healed end of the tattoo if you don’t follow a few simple needle techniques.

 - Rule 1- Always run your needle against the tube back when running lines.
 This is called moving forward or running against the back of the tube.
 This ensures the needle stays in contact with the tube tip while running lines which creates a consistent pull of ink from the tube reservoir.
 If you run into a situation where you cannot push the lines in, using an s-motion where the needle runs against the side of the tube will return similar results.

 - Rule 2- To create gradations or less saturated work, work opposite to Rule 1.
 Pulling the needle (depending on the band tension to have applied to the machine setup) will create a skipping of the needle across the skin surface.
 Doing this you decrease the depth and consistency of the needle entering the skin which decreases saturation.